One Team. One Race: Honouring the Cardiff Bay Rugby Codebreakers

 The project is raising money to create a statue chosen from 13 sports stars who made a telling contribution playing in Rugby League over the past 120 years.

 All thirteen nominees grew up within a three-mile radius of Cardiff Bay.
 Many battled prejudice and racism before leaving Wales to find fame as Rugby League superstars in the North of England.

 Included among the 13 Rugby Codebreakers, who all hail from the Cardiff Bay area and surrounding neighbourhoods are:

 4 members of the Welsh Sports Hall of Fame Roll of Honour

 7 players who won 17 Challenge Cup finals

 The project was inspired by calls from the Butetown and wider Cardiff Bay communities for a fitting tribute to the players who did so much to improve race relations across Britain.

-Businessman and philanthropist, Sir Stanley Thomas OBE, will take on the role as the chairman of the fund-raising committee, which also comprises community leaders from Butetown as well as representatives from Wales Rugby League and the Welsh Sports Hall of Fame.
+Businessman and philanthropist, Sir Stanley Thomas OBE, is the chairman of the fund-raising committee, which also comprises community leaders from Butetown as well as representatives from the public and private sectors.